Apps are a wonderful invention. They enable us to carry everything we need in our pocket and use it on demand – wherever we are.

 Though you have a bunch of other features, such as a metronome or educational games, I basically only use the automated tuning function.

 There are some really useful singing apps on the market, that all come for free.
-If you want to keep improving vocally, take advantage of these opportunities, get some digital help and enhance your skills.
+If you want to keep improving your voice without spending a dirty dime, take advantage of them and enhance your skills.